Catalyst-Studios/Catalyst-Core/PackDevs/recipe_types/cauldron/Cauldron.md

 This recipe can be set to use a Heat Source, make sure to add the following block tag to work; { catalystcore:heat_sources }

+Requires any Item with the following Tag to activate the Item output recipe type; { catalystcore:cauldron/item_reaction }

-Requires any Item with the following Tag to activate this recipe type; { catalystcore:cauldron/reaction_activator }
+Requires any Item with the following Tag to activate the Fluid output recipe type; { catalystcore:cauldron/fluid_reaction }
 ___

 There are some blocks that already have heat_sources Tag on them such as the Campfire and the Magma Block.
 And for the